-Partnerships Resources and Collaboration (20 Points)
+Partnerships, Resources, and Collaboration (20 Points)

-Partnerships, Resot artnerships, Resources, and Collaboration (20 Points) Insufficient Did not answer the question completely.
+Partnerships, Resources, and Collaboration (20 Points) Insufficient Did not answer the question completely.
 Response (0-5 Points) Moderate The agency lists the partners they have but does not clearly describe the roles and Response relationships from those partnerships.
 (6-14 Points) For Securing Our Future Only: Agency describes minimal current participation in the Securing Our Future Initiative.
 The agency lists the partners they have but does not clearly describe the roles and relationships from those partnerships.
-For Securing Our Future Initiative Only: The agency clearly does not describe how they will engage with partners to utilize the Whole Family/Two Generation Approach.
-Excellent The agency lists the partners they have and clearly describes the roles and relationships Response from those partnerships.
-(15-20 Points) For Securing Our Future Only: Agency describes extensive current participation in the Securing Our Future Initiative.
+For Securing Our Future Initiative Only: The agency clearly does not describe how they will engage with partners to utilize the Whole Family/Two Generation Approach. with singuige with purchase se whiles the winess I willing, I we desire with I present in Excellent The agency lists the partners they have and clearly describes the roles and relationships Response from those partnerships.
+(15-20 Points) Tom those partnerships.
+(15 20 1 01115) For Securing Our Future Only: Agency describes extensive current participation in the Securing Our Future Initiative.
 (Including attending monthly meetings, accepting referrals, providing wrap-around services to SOFI clients, participating in special projects etc.). projects etc.).
 The agency lists the partners they have and clearly describes the roles and relationships from those partnerships.
-For Securing Our Future Initiative Only: The agency clearly describes how they will engage with partners to utilize the Whole Family/Two Generation Approach.
+Hom those partnerships.
+For Securing Our Future Initiative Only: The agency clearly describes how they will engage with partners to utilize the Whole Family/Two Generation Approach. engage with partners to utilize the whole rainity/1 wo defictation Approach.
 The agency provides a clear plan including additional potential funding streams if the current funding ends.
-This may include listing additional grantors that may fund the program, expanding the major gifts department to include the program, etc.
+This may include listing additional grantors that may fund the 1 program, expanding the major gifts department to include the program, etc.